School and Group Field Trip Activities

 Park Entry: $40/bus; $10/auto.

 This exploration takes us from a bird's to an insect's eye view of the oak savanna, oak woodland, chaparral and lakeside habitats, where we witness the intimacies of the web of life and emphasize adaptive abilities of organisms in our Mediterranean climate.
-Easily observed are quail, woodpeckers, lizards, birds and animal nests.
-We examine plants along the trail and those used historically by Chumash people.Length: level 1/2 mile loop trail; easy pace at ½ to 1 hour.
+Easily observed are quail, woodpeckers, scrub jay, lizards, and animal nests and tracks.
+We examine plants along the trail used historically by Chumash people.Length: level 1/2 mile loop trail; easy pace at ½ to 1 hour.

 Nature Walk Fee: Free